Welcoming new citizens to our vibrant community.

-In 2010, through the commitment of an anonymous donor and Federation funding, RAJMN moved its offices from the Federation to the St. Paul JCC.
+In 2010, through the commitment of an anonymous donor and Federation funding, RAJMN moved its offices from the Federation to the Minnesota JCC Capp Center St. Paul.

 In 2012, RAJMN was awarded a grant for a teen initiative program from Genesis Philanthropy Group (GPG), a foundation that develops and enhances Jewish identity among Russian-speaking Jews worldwide.
 In 2013, GPG extended this grant, allowing RAJMN to add additional services and programs for young families.

 Ilana Volodarsky, Russian-American Project Founder and Director, arrived in St. Paul with her parents and younger brother from the former Soviet Union in 1989.
 She’s led RAJMN since 2003 and is dedicated to helping Russian-American young adults learn about the Jewish community and organize social events to bring them together to explore their roots and culture.

 Have fun, celebrate together and honor our shared history and culture!
 Since its start, RAJMN has hosted over 200 programs, including annual Hanukah, Purim, Rosh Hashanah, Passover and Yom Ha’atzmaut celebrations, family education programs, social events (including a “Russian Mr. Minnesota” competition!), concerts and performances.